Can They Persuade Jesus?

 MATTHEW 7:20_Wherefore by their fruits ye shall know them.

-Jesus applied this principle to the Scribes and the Pharisees.
+Jesus applies the fruit principle to the Scribes and the Pharisees.
 They used their power to hold worshipers in bondage to fear.
 Jesus exposed their hypocrisy numerous times.
-Hypocrisy is definitely a way of knowing false prophets by their fruit.
-Those who talk the talk, but don’t walk the walk—a dead giveaway.
+Hypocrisy is definitely a way of knowing false prophets by their fruit: those who talk the talk, but don’t walk the walk—a dead giveaway.

 The greatest power figure of all time was Jesus.
 Mark 10:42-45 (KJV), “42 But Jesus called them to him, and saith unto them, ‘Ye know that they which are accounted to rule over the Gentiles exercise lordship over them; and their great ones exercise authority upon them.43 But so shall it not be among you: but whosoever will be great among you, shall be your minister: 44 And whosoever of you will be the chiefest, shall be servant of all.45 For even the Son of man came not to be ministered unto, but to minister, and to give His life a ransom for many.’”

-Sounds like a servant’s heart is also a dead giveaway – to a true Jesus disciple.
+Sounds like a servant’s heart is also a dead giveaway of a true Jesus disciple.

 PRAYER